a-lud/sea-snake-selection/README.md

 - [figures][fig]
 - [tables][tab]

-These directories relate to extraneous data that are not specific to any one analysis, along with the directories that house the figures and tables that are found in the manuscript.
+The `data` directory contains data that are not specific to any one analysis, while the `figure` and `tables` directories contain the figures and tables that are found in the manuscript.

-A few of the analyses listed above make use of Nextflow workflows that can be found [here][nf].
+A few of the analyses listed above make use of custom Nextflow workflows that can be found [here][nf].
 Specific details about the Nextflow workflows can be found at the [wiki][wiki] page.

 I've tried to be as detailed as possible, however this is a large project and it's difficult to include everything.
-Many auxilliary files from analyses are included in this directory, however some files are too large and could not be uploaded (though they will be available via NCBI or the final FigShare repository).
-Additionally, some scripts have been edited down to include the main function calls, rather than including additional information that is not relevant.
+Many auxilliary files from analyses are included in this directory, however some files are too large and could not be uploaded.
+Additionally, some scripts have been edited down to include their main function calls rather than include additional information that is not relevant.

 [asm]: https://github.com/a-lud/sea-snake-selection/tree/main/assembly
 [ann]: https://github.com/a-lud/sea-snake-selection/tree/main/annotation